marcoalopez/GrainSizeTools/DOCS/specifications.md

 ####**derive3D** (*diameters, numbins=10, set_limit=None, fit=False, initial_guess=False*)
 Estimates the actual population of diameters from a population of apparent diameters obtained from a thin section.
 It uses two approaches:

-i) the standard Saltykov method (Saltykov 1967; Underwood 1970) ii) the two-step method (Lopez-Sanchez and Llana-Funez, submitted).
+i) the standard Saltykov method (Saltykov 1967; Underwood 1970)
+ii) the two-step method (Lopez-Sanchez and Llana-Funez, submitted)

 The Saltykov method is optimal to estimate the volume of particular grain fraction as well as to obtain a qualitative view of the appearance of the actual 3D grain size population, either in uni- or multimodal populations.
 The two-step method is aimed at quantitatively estimating the actual 3D population of grain size.
 It is only valid for unimodal populations (*i.e.* completely recrystallized rocks) and returns the shape and scale values that describe the log-normal population of grain sizes as well as a plot.